 Orient is a tiny village located in the state of Ohio.
 With a population of 275 people and two constituent neighborhoods, Orient is the 732nd largest community in Ohio.
-Much of the housing stock in Orient was built prior to World War II, making it one of the older and more historic villages in the country.
+Orient has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Orient real estate is some of the most expensive in Ohio, although Orient house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Orient is generally considered to be a blue-collar town.
-41.24% of the Orient workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Orient is a blue-collar town, with 41.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Orient is a village of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Orient who work in office and administrative support (16.49%), management occupations (9.28%), and sales jobs (8.25%).

 Also of interest is that Orient has more people living here who work in computers and math than 95% of the places in the US.